cmu-delphi/delphi-epidata/docs/api/README.md

 ## Universal Parameters

-The only universally required parameter is `source`, which must be one of the supported source names listed below, e.g., `fluview`.
+The only universally required parameter is `endpoint`, which must be one of the supported source names listed below, e.g., `fluview`.

 ## Source-Specific Parameters